How to Combat Hot Flashes in Menopause

 Medical treatments are often considered when lifestyle changes alone aren’t enough.

-Hormone replacement therapy (HRT) remains the most effective treatment for moderate to severe hot flashes.
-By restoring estrogen levels, systemic HRT helps stabilize the body’s internal thermostat and reduce symptoms.
+Hormone replacement therapy (HRT) remains the most effective treatment for moderate to severe hot flashes and night sweats.
+By replacing some of the estrogen your ovaries no longer make, systemic HRT helps reset the brain’s “thermostat” (in the hypothalamus), reducing how often and how intensely these temperature surges occur.

 Some women also find benefit from complementary approaches, including cognitive behavioral therapy (CBT), mindfulness, acupuncture, and certain supplements (though these should be used under medical supervision).